Written by Fintan Duggan QQI L5 Healthcare

 Omega 3 fatty acids benefits:

-Used to lower triglycerides, blood pressure, slow arterial plaque build-up, reduce the risk of a heart attack or stroke.
+Used to lower triglycerides, blood pressure, slow arterial plaque build-up, reduce the risk of a heart attack or stroke, a really good heart health supplement.

 Possible side effects include bad breath, heartburn, diarrhoea, headache, unpleasant taste and bad breath.